 - 5 c oats

-- 1 c almonds sliced or chopped
+- 1 c almonds sliced, chopped, or left whole

-- 1 c cashews chopped
+- 1 c cashews chopped or left whole

 - 1 c coconut